Voice Assistants & Smart Displays

 Apple TV 4K

-• Supports automations and scenes in the Apple Home app
+• Supports automations and scenes directly in the Apple Home app

-• Can act as a Thread Border Router (for Matter devices)
+• Acts as a Thread Border Router for Matter-compatible smart devices

-• Direct control via iPhone, iPad, Mac, and Apple Watch
+• Offers direct control from iPhone, iPad, Mac, and Apple Watch

 Roku Ultra

-• Limited AirPlay 2 and HomeKit control via workaround (AirPlay + HomeBridge)
+• Limited AirPlay 2 and HomeKit support via AirPlay + HomeBridge workaround

-• No support for Thread or advanced HomeKit automations
+• No Thread support or advanced HomeKit automations

 Voice Assistant: Siri vs Roku Voice